orbsmiv/docker-shairport-sync-rpi/README.md

 ### Network

- * `bridge` mode will NOT work, since mDNS will not broadcast on your lan subnet
+ * `bridge` mode will NOT work for discovery, since mDNS will not broadcast on your lan subnet
- * `host` (default, easy choice) is only acceptable as long as you DO NOT have any other containers running on the same host using avahi
+ * `host` (default, easy choice) is only acceptable as long as you DO NOT have any other containers running on the same ip using avahi

-If you intend on running multiple containers relying on avahi (like a timemachine server for eg), or even two instances of `shairport-sync`, you may want to consider `macvlan`.
+If you intend on running multiple containers relying on avahi, you may want to consider `macvlan`.

 TL;DR: